What Is a Case Interview? Complete Beginner's Guide (2026)

 Interviewer-Led

 The interviewer guides you through the case with specific questions.
 "What would you look at first?"
-"Here's some data on revenue, what do you notice?"
+"Here is some revenue data, what do you notice?"
 "How would you estimate the market size?"
 You answer each question, and the interviewer directs the flow.
+McKinsey is the textbook example.

 Candidate-Led

 The interviewer gives you the prompt and lets you drive.
 You decide what to investigate, in what order, and when to ask for data.
-The interviewer provides information when you request it but doesn't steer.
+The interviewer supplies information when you request it but does not steer.
+BCG is the textbook example.

 Case interviews are standard at management consulting firms.
-Here's the landscape:
+Here is the landscape.

 MBB (McKinsey, BCG, Bain)

 The three largest strategy consulting firms.
-Every candidate faces case interviews.
-Pass rates for first rounds are roughly 30-50%, and 15-30% for final rounds.
+Every candidate faces case interviews, and the typical process is 4 to 6 cases split across 2 rounds.
 These are the most competitive case interviews in consulting.

 Big 4 Consulting (Deloitte, PwC, EY, KPMG)

-The consulting arms of the Big 4 accounting firms use case interviews for strategy and management consulting roles.
-The format is generally interviewer-led, and cases tend to be slightly shorter and more structured than MBB.
+The consulting arms of the Big 4 use case interviews for strategy and management consulting roles.
+Formats are often interviewer-led, and cases tend to be slightly shorter and more structured than MBB.
+Deloitte is known for group case exercises alongside individual cases.

-• Deloitte: Group case exercises + individual cases + behavioral
+- Deloitte: Group case exercises plus individual cases plus behavioral

 Boutique Strategy Firms

-Firms like Oliver Wyman, L.E.K., Roland Berger, Simon-Kucher, and Strategy& use case interviews that are similar in rigor to MBB.
-Some use candidate-led, some use interviewer-led.
+Oliver Wyman, L.E.K., Roland Berger, Simon-Kucher, and Strategy& run case interviews similar in rigor to MBB.
+Some use candidate-led, some interviewer-led.

 Beyond Consulting

-Tech companies (Google, Amazon), private equity firms, corporate strategy teams (Fortune 500), and some investment banks use case-style interviews for strategy and operations roles.
-The format varies, but the underlying skill set is the same.
+Tech companies (Google, Amazon), private equity firms, corporate strategy teams at large companies, and some investment banks use case-style interviews for strategy and operations roles.
+The format varies, but the underlying skill set is the same one this guide teaches.

 The 6 Types of Cases You'll See

 Cases cluster into recurring patterns.
-You don't need to memorize solutions, but recognizing the type helps you structure faster.
+For a full breakdown with frequency data, see the case interview types guide.
+You do not need to memorize solutions, but recognizing the type helps you structure faster.

 Framework